loafoe/terraform-provider-ssh/docs/resources/resource.md

 * `host` - (Required) The IP address or DNS hostname of the target server
 * `user` - (Required) The username to use for provision activities using SSH
+* `host_user` - (Required) A distinct username to use for provision activities when provided.
+When missing the provided `user` is used
 * `private_key` - (Required) The SSH private key to use for provision activities
 * `host_private_key` - (Optional) A distinct SSH private key to use for provision activities when provided.
 When missing the provided `private_key` is used
 * `file` - (Optional) Block specifying content to be written to the container host after creation